FlowerPot30/Chicago-Crime-Data-Warehouse/docs/01-business-context.md

   - MERGE INTO / Upsert
   - SCD Type 2
   - Star Schema design
-- If real, genuine real-time streaming practice is wanted, it should be a **separate** project using a data source that is naturally continuous (e.g., USGS Earthquake API, Binance API) — not this project.

 ## 3. Tools Considered and Deliberately Excluded